DEVOTIONALS

 His will is also open-ended, which means we may spend an

-However, the good news is, we were pursuing what God wanted us
+The good news is, we are pursuing what God wants us to do

-to do and it was beneficial for us (and probably others).
-It doesn’t
+and it is beneficial for us (and possibly others).
+It doesn’t mean

-mean that our efforts will be unproductive and frustrating.
-When
+that our efforts will be unproductive and frustrating.
+It means

-Continuing to reach for a goal can keep us active and focused
+Continuing to strive for a goal can keep us active and focused

-on what is good, as we anticipate the results of our efforts.
-And,
+on what is good, as we anticipate the positive results of our efforts.

-God will often encourages us by giving us a glimpse of how the
+In addition, God may encourage us by giving us a glimpse of how

-things we are doing are having an impact on His earthly ministry.
+the things we are doing are having a positive impact on His earthly

-Serving the Lord does not cause boredom, or leave us unsatisfied
+Serving the Lord doesn’t create boredom or leave us unsatisfied

-and searching for something new and exciting.
+and in search of something new and exciting.
 God has a plan for

 the life of every Christian, and when we follow His plan, every